-South Africa's electricity utility generates around 90% of the electricity used in the country, and approximately 45% of the electricity in Africa.
+Eskom generates approximately 90% of the electricity used in South Africa.
 The balance is produced by independent power producers and municipalities.
 Eskom directly provides electricity to about 45% of all end-users in South Africa.
 The other 55% is resold by redistributors, including municipalities.

-Eskom generates, transmits and distributes electricity to about 6.2 million direct customers in the industrial, mining, commercial, agricultural and residential sectors, and to redistributors.
+Eskom generates, transmits and distributes electricity to about 5,6 million customers in the industrial, mining, commercial, agricultural and residential sectors, and to redistributors.

-Eskom sells electricity directly to about 3 000 industrial customers, 1 000 mining customers, 50 000 commercial customers, 82 000 agricultural customers and more than 5.5 million residential customers (of whom the majority are prepaid customers).
+Eskom sells electricity directly to about 3 000 industrial customers, 1 000 mining customers, 50 000 commercial customers, 82 000 agricultural customers and more than 5,5 million residential customers (of whom the majority are prepaid customers).
 Most of the sales are in South Africa, with other southern African countries accounting for a small percentage.
-Eskom supplies electricity to both South Africa and the Southern African Development Community (SADC) region.
-The Southern African Power Pool (SAPP) is connected through an integrated grid, and comprises South Africa, Botswana, Lesotho,